mkvlrn/template-discordbot/README.md

 ### `yarn typecheck`

-Runs typechecking using tsc and the `tsconfig.json` file, which is not the one used to build the project.
+Runs type checking using tsc and the `tsconfig.json` file, which is not the one used to build the project.

 ## that tsconfig.json seems very strict and opinionated